 19. Bugsy (1991)

-Beatty was always an interesting actor, but his work here as murderous gangster Benjamin Siegel, he proved he was a great one.
-With movie star good looks, Siegel landed in a Hollywood and quickly took over all gangland related activities and when visiting the desert he had a vision of what became Las Vegas.
-Obsessed with his Flamingo Hotel in the desert he failed to see his girlfriend was stealing from the mob, which brought Siegel down.
+Warren Beatty was always an interesting actor, but with his work here as murderous gangster Benjamin Siegel, he proved he was a great one.
+With movie star good looks, Siegel landed in Hollywood and quickly took over all gangland related activities and when visiting the desert, he had a vision of what became Las Vegas.
+Obsessed with his Flamingo Hotel in the desert, he failed to see his girlfriend was stealing from the mob, which brought Siegel down.
 Beatty is terrifying in his rages, deluded in his belief he can kill Mussolini, yet gentle and kind with his family and friend Meyer Lansky.

 Read More: Best Animated Movies of All Time